caananay/titicomglobal/README.md

 	b.
 Policy page

-TESTING:
+##TESTING:

-The application was tested manually on the following internet browsers Chrome, safari, IE and Firefox using inspect to debug any errors on the code.
+   The application was tested manually on the following internet browsers Chrome, safari, IE and Firefox using inspect, heroku logs, Pycharm, command prompt to debug any errors on the code.
 The application was also tested on the following mobile devices ipad and an andriod mobile phone (samsung note3) for responsiveness.

-DEPLOYMENT:
+##DEPLOYMENT:

    The project was deployed using Heroku.

-THIRD PARTY APPLICATIONS USED:
+##THIRD PARTY APPLICATIONS USED:

-django-taggit app: To add tags to my blog posts I used the django-taggit app (https://django-taggit.readthedocs.io/en/latest/)
+*django-taggit app: To add tags to my blog posts I used the django-taggit app (https://django-taggit.readthedocs.io/en/latest/)

-DISQUS: for adding comments to the blog posts
+*DISQUS: for adding comments to the blog posts

-LESSONS LEARNED:
+##LESSONS LEARNED/DEBUGGING:

 The following issues were encountered when developing and deploying the app.

 1. Integrating Disqus to the app:

    Eventhough Disqus was integrated with the Titicom Global web app as taught in the lessons and after extensive research on the internet, incorporting all my findings and debugging.
 I was still unable to get it to work in my app.
 Eventually, I had to implement the disqus code directly into my website and it worked.

 2. Hiding Email/AWS settings:

    Initially, I tried to mask the settings from public view by creating a separate file named 'secret_keys.py' which held both settings and putting the file in the gitignore file.  so that when pushing to github the file would be excluded.
 Then I removed the file from gitignore and pushed to heroku.
 However, at some point during the push back and forth to github and heroku, the file ended up being exposed on github.

    To address this issue, I have put these settings on heroku config vars settings and I call these variables from my settings file.
 This way the sensitive information is not exposed on the web.

 3. Issues serving MEDIA and STATIC files from Heroku

    Using Amazon Web Services AWS for serving MEDIA and STATIC files